jm289765/highlights-to-obsidian/README.md

 ---

-Formatting options based on the [Obsidian Clipper](https://github.com/jplattel/obsidian-clipper) Chrome extension.
+Formatting options are based on the [Obsidian Clipper](https://github.com/jplattel/obsidian-clipper) Chrome extension.

 h2o-index.txt is for the [plugin index page](https://www.mobileread.com/forums/showthread.php?t=118764) on the Calibre forum.